eheisman/dssrip/README.md

 If you haven't already, install the `rJava`, `plyr`, `reshape2`, `stringr`, `xts`, `broom`, and `rjson` packages that are required by the `dssrip` package's code.
 In addition, `remotes` (previously `devtools`) is recommended to install directly from github.

 ## DSS libraries
-The 0.4 version of `dssrip` downloads it's own dependencies during the installation process.
+As of the 0.4 version of `dssrip`, the package will download it's own dependencies during the installation process (or the first time it is run, if manually installed).

 To make this work, the following options need to be set prior to installation:
-- `dss_override_location`: where do you want the dependencies to go
+- `dss_override_location`: where do you want the dependencies to go.
+This directory should exist and contain two sub-directories, "jar" and "lib", otherwise the dependency download via `curl` will fail.
-- `dss_config_filename`: location of a .json file spelling out required dependencies, see example in `config` directory of this repository.
+- `dss_config_filename`: location of a .json file spelling out required dependencies and JVM location, see example in `config` directory of this repository.

 I make this work with the following in my `.Rprofile`:
 ```
+# this line tells dssrip where to store / find the dependencies, you must be able to load a .dll from this location.
 options(dss_override_location="c:\\projects\\dssrip\\monolith")
+# this points to a config file that isn't the default used by the package.
+I recommend doing this manual step.
 options(dss_config_filename="~\\dssrip.config")
+# This config is the current prefered method of using dssrip
 options(dss_default_config="monolith-win-x86_64")
+# required if default config is not a "tested" configuration.
-# options(dss_allowed_states="untested") # optional
+options(dss_allowed_states="untested")
 options(dssrip_debug=T)
 ```

-If you want to download DSSVue and use it for the dependencies (the required .jar and .dll files to make `dssrip` work), I highly recommend you use either [the 3.2 or 3.3 beta version here](https://www.hec.usace.army.mil/software/hec-dssvue/downloads.aspx).

-`dssrip` uses a file called `jar_config.json` that helps find the appropriate libraries depending on the HEC program used to supply the .jar files.
-If you're using a different version of DSSVue or another program, you can make a copy of this file, add a configuration for that program, and set the option `dss_config_filename` in your `.Rprofile` file to ensure `dssrip` finds the correct settings.

 ## Installing the package
 After configuring as above, to install `dssrip`, use the `remotes` package's `install_github` function.